mikikichi/sun-kernel/sun/docs.md

 # Compile the OS
-run compilation.sh to get a full and complete sun kernel iso
+run make all to get a full and complete sun kernel iso

 # Compile individual files
-to compile individual files, i personally recommend you use nasm (i can't make you but its all nasm syntax) on a unix like operating system, the target is elf64 and the linker.ld is in src/compiled - that folder is there for a reason please use it
+to compile individual files, i personally recommend you use nasm (i can't make you but its all nasm syntax) on a unix like operating system, the target is elf64 and the linker.ld is in /sun

 # Windows users
 install a unix compatibility layer like Cygwin (https://www.cygwin.com/) or WSL2 and work on it like your using Linux.